-We didn't think we had enough blankets for all the girls, so we thought, why not give a special blanket to each girl who graduates?
+We didn't think we had enough blankets for all the girls in residence, so we thought, why not give a special blanket to each girl who graduates?
 Each blanket would have to be large enough for a teenager, and it would need to be above-average in beauty in order to honor this important and hard-won graduation.
 In other words, the blankets would have to be Maryvale-worthy.
 Something crib-sized with pink bunnies, however cute, simply will not do the trick.

 The number of graduates varies each year.
 We like to have a few blankets in reserve, as we can never predict how many we will need.
 One year there were seven graduates!
 Yikes!
 I admit, I was a little frantic.
 We enlisted help--Joan at Monarch Knitting & Quilts in Pacific Grove made a lovely one.
 We got all seven blankets done in time.